Omo-Agege: LG Autonomy Bill Greatest Challenge to Constitution Amendment

 Deji Elumoye in Abuja

-The Deputy President of the Senate, Senator Ovie Omo-Agege, has declared that the local government autonomy bills are the biggest challenge facing the ongoing review of the 1999 Constitution by the National Assembly.
+The Deputy President of the Senate, and All Progressives Congress (APC) governorship hopeful in Delta State, Senator Ovie Omo-Agege, has said the local government autonomy bills were the biggest challenges facing the ongoing review of the 1999 Constitution by the National Assembly.

-Omo-Agege, who made this disclosure on Thursday while speaking with newsmen after a closed-door meeting with President Muhammadu Buhari at the State House, Abuja, said State Houses of Assembly have failed to vote on the amendment bills on local government autonomy passed and transmitted to them by the National Assembly for concurrence.
+Omo-Agege, who made this disclosure yesterday while speaking with newsmen after a closed-door meeting with President Muhammadu Buhari at the State House, Abuja, blamed state Houses of Assembly for failing to vote on the amendment bills on local government autonomy passed and transmitted to them by the National Assembly for concurrence.

-He, however, stressed that notwithstanding the challenge of the governors and their State Houses of Assembly holding back, the National Assembly is optimistic the bills will be passed
+He however, stressed that notwithstanding the challenge of the governors and their state Assemblies holding back, the National Assembly was optimistic that the bills would be passed.

+In another breath, Omo-Agege, has accused Governor Ifeanyi Okowa of Delta State, of wasting over N4.2 trillion resources belonging to the state since he assumed office over seven and half years ago.

-According to him: “I can tell you that at the National Assembly, we have fulfilled our part of that bargain, what is now left is to get the concurrence of 24 Houses of Assemblies of the states.
-That is also a Section 9 obligation, but this time, imposed on the State Houses of Assembly.
+Speaking to State House Correspondents, he said, “I can tell you that at the National Assembly, we have fulfilled our part of that bargain, what is now left is to get the concurrence of 24 Houses of Assemblies of the states.
+That is also a Section 9 obligation, but this time, imposed on the state Houses of Assembly.

 “As we speak, my mistake, if I knew this question was going to come up, I probably would have spoken with the Clerk of my committee before walking in here, but I know that notwithstanding the brouhaha over this, the states have been meeting and they’ve been taking positions on most of these bills.